 Theories of criminality and the economic, social and psychological impact of crime, victimization and relationships between statistics and crime trends.
 Prerequisite: AJS101 or SOC101 .
-Corequisite: ENG102.
+Prerequisite or corequisite: ENG102 .

 AJS230 The Police Function

 Theories of procedures and methods of operation of public police emphasizing discretionary powers, with a survey of career opportunities and current trends in law enforcement.
 Prerequisite: AJS101 .